Imran Khan

-In October 2022, the Election Commission of Pakistan barred him for one term from the National Assembly of Pakistan over the Toshakhana case.
-In November, he survived an assassination attempt.
-In May 2023, he was arrested at the Islamabad High Court during a hearing related to the corruption charges; following the May 9 riots, he was released on protective bail a few days later.
-He was arrested again in August 2023.
-He has since been sentenced to 14 years in the Al-Qadir Trust case and, as of December 2024, faced 186 cases across Pakistan.
-He has alleged that his imprisonment is politically motivated, blaming the post-2022 military establishment and the Shehbaz Sharif government, both of which deny the claim.
+In October 2022, the Election Commission barred him from holding elected office for one term over the Toshakhana case.
+The following month, he survived an assassination attempt.
+In May 2023, he was arrested in the Al-Qadir Trust case, triggering the May 9 riots; although the Supreme Court later declared his arrest unlawful due to violation of judicial sanctity, he was arrested again in August.
+In January 2025, he was sentenced to 14 years' imprisonment in the Al-Qadir Trust case, followed in December by a further 17-year sentence and a fine in the Toshakhana-II case.
+He has alleged that his imprisonment is politically motivated, a claim denied by the Shehbaz Sharif government and the post-2022 military establishment.
+He has been held in Adiala Jail in Rawalpindi since his arrest in 2023.

 Early life and family

 Khan with his uncle Javed Zaman, who would later become his cricket mentor, c.
 1957.

 Khan was born in Lahore on 5 October 1952.
-(Note: Some sources state he was born on 25 November 1952, Khan has said that this mistake stemmed from that date being written erroneously on his passport.)
+(Note: Some sources state he was born on 25 November 1952, but Khan has said that this mistake stemmed from the date being written erroneously on his passport.)
 He is the only son of Ikramullah Khan Niazi, a civil engineer, and his wife, Shaukat Khanum, and has four sisters.
 Paternally, he is of Pathan origin from the Niazi tribe.
-His maternal family is from the Burki community, having lived near Jalandhar for centuries before migrating to Pakistan after Independence in 1947.
+His maternal family is from the Burki community, having lived near Jalandhar for centuries before migrating to Pakistan after the partition of India in 1947.

 He attended Aitchison College and Cathedral School in Lahore.
-He arrived at Royal Grammar School Worcester in England in September 1971 and performed well in cricket there.
+He moved to Royal Grammar School Worcester in England in September 1971, where he performed well in cricket.
 In 1972, after being turned down by Cambridge University, he was admitted to Keble College, Oxford, where he studied philosophy, politics and economics, graduating in 1975.
-Paul Hayes, a cricket enthusiast, helped facilitate his entry.
+Paul Hayes, a cricket enthusiast, helped facilitate his entry to Oxford.